Hostinger vs Bluehost 2026: Which is Actually Better?

 Money-back 30 days 30 days

 Important for both: The advertised price is always the introductory rate for the first term.
 Renewal prices are higher.
-Hostinger's renewals are still lower than Bluehost's introductory prices.
+For Hostinger in particular, the renewal increase is steep - check the renewal rate carefully before committing to any long-term plan.

 Performance: Speed and Uptime